Summer Book Club

 Each summer, we invite all faculty to read a single book about teaching and join us for a dinner and interactive discussion of the book.
 The dinner and discussion take place each August.

-We think you'll find this book interesting and engaging; we know it will inspire lively conversations in August and beyond.
+We hope you'll find this book inspiring and engaging; we know it will inspire lively conversations in August and beyond.

 How does it work?